pwm/sfw-container/readme.md

 ## How it works

-Adding an instance to the container requires a key that is unique and a resolver function that, upon execution, returns the instance.

-Resolvers are bound to the container which means that `$this` points to the container from within.
-This makes it possible to resolve inside resolvers using `$this->resolve()`.
+A container is just a map where keys are ids of classes (it's good practice to use their full names including namepsace) and values are functions, called resolvers.
+Resolvers know how to instantiate their classes.
+Resolving a class means executing its resolver.

-Resolving means executing the resolver function to instantiate a class.
-This process is recursive as classes may have other classes as dependencies.
-If the container encounters a cycle while traversing the dependency graph it stops the resolution process.
-This ensures that only acyclic dependency graphs (ie. DAGs) are handled.
+Resolvers get the container itself as their first argument which makes it easy to resolve from within a resolver, making the process recursive.
+This is very useful as classes may have other classes as dependencies.

+You are free to build any dependency graph you like.
+However, the resolution process stops when it encounters a cycle while traversing it.
+This ensures that only acyclic graphs (ie. DAGs) are handled.
+It also saves us from blowing our callstack, but that's not that important in PHP.

 The container caches instantiates by default meaning that any subsequent resolution will return the same instance.
-If a resolver was added via the `factory()` method then every resolution will return a new instance.
-This and the fact that you can pass arbitrary parameters down to resolvers means that it's easy to implement dynamic loading.
+This is good and usually what we want.
+However, if a resolver was added via the `factory()` method then every resolution will return a new instance.

+You can also pass extra parameters to resolvers.
+This, combined with `factory()`, makes it possible to implement dynamic loading, ie. to instantiate an interface in various different ways.
+An example of this would be what is known as the Strategy pattern, ie. using runtime information, eg. a user supplied CLI parameter, to instantiate the approppriate class.

 ## Tests